Shaw Tower, Singapore

-Shaw Tower, also sometimes referred to as Shaw Towers, is a defunct high-rise commercial building located on Beach Road in Singapore.
+Shaw Tower, also sometimes referred to as Shaw Towers, was a defunct high-rise commercial building located on Beach Road in Singapore.
 At the time of its completion in 1975, the tower housed the largest cinema in Singapore.

 The building was part of the Urban Redevelopment Authority’s plans in the 1960s to create a “Golden Mile” stretch of mixed-use buildings that merged living, work, and play.

 History

 The construction of Shaw Tower was completed in 1975, on the site of the now-expunged Hoi How Road, and two previously existing cinemas: Alhambra Cinema and Marlborough Cinema.

 Shaw Tower is owned and managed by Shaw Towers Realty, a subsidiary of Shaw Organisation.
 The project was previously referred to as Shaw Mansion in newspaper articles dated to as early as 1972, and was then reported to cost S$36 million.

 Two cinemas managed by Shaw Theatres, Prince and Jade Theatres, opened inside the building shortly after it was built.
 They were located on two opposite ends of the building, with Prince facing Beach Road, and Jade angled towards Nicoll Highway.
 At the time of its opening, Prince was the largest cinema hall in Singapore.

 In 1987, the cinemas underwent a S$12 million renovation by twinning them into four halls, a project consisting of adding a second screen into the circle seats in each cinema hall.
 This was followed by a seven-month renovation of the retail podium, which was renamed Shaw Leisure Gallery in 1989.

 In 1996, both Prince and Jade cinemas were sold to American cinema chain United Artists, in which they were renamed Grand Prince/Alhambra and Royal Jade/Emerald respectively.
 Both cinemas were returned to Shaw Theatres in late 2001, when Shaw bought over United Artists operations in Singapore.

 Jade Theatre switched to screening Hindi films in early 2006 and was subsequently renamed Screens of Bombay Talkies.
 It was acquired by Indian cinema chain Carnival Cinemas in early 2017.

 Prince Theatre ceased operations in late 2008, as their large halls could not compete with other large multiplexes and their smaller halls.
 It was then leased to Rock Productions, the business arm of New Creation Church in 2012, and subsequently refurbished as Shine Auditorium.